gardener/gardener/docs/concepts/operator.md

 - garden system resources ([`PriorityClass`es](../development/priority-classes.md) for the workload resources)
 - Vertical Pod Autoscaler (if enabled via `.spec.runtimeCluster.settings.verticalPodAutoscaler.enabled=true` in the `Garden`)
-- HVPA controller (when `HVPA` feature gate is enabled)
+- HVPA Controller (when `HVPA` feature gate is enabled)
 - ETCD Druid
 - Istio

-Few observability components are also managed by the gardener-operator:
+The reconciler also manages a few observability-related components (more planned as part of [GEP-19](../proposals/19-migrating-observability-stack-to-operators.md)):

-- Fluent-operator
+- Fluent Operator
 - Vali

 As soon as all system components are up, the reconciler deploys the virtual garden cluster.